We Tested More Than 40 Vacuums to Find the Best for Air Quality, Mobility Issues, and Pet Hair

 - Special features: Three attachments, closed HEPA filtration

-A strong handheld vacuum like the Dyson Car+Boat Handheld Vacuum is ideal for small spaces with lots of nooks and crannies, such as those found inside vehicles.
+A strong handheld vacuum like this Dyson is ideal for small spaces with lots of nooks and crannies, such as those found inside vehicles.
 It can also be used to clean up small messes like crumbs or dry food spills.
-For people with no carpet or rugs, a handheld vacuum like this one can also serve as a stand-in for a full-sized vacuum in addition to a broom and mop.
+For people with no carpet or rugs, a handheld vacuum like this one can also serve as a stand-in for a full-sized vacuum (in addition to a broom and mop).
 “I love how strong the suction is,” says tester Ashley Ziegler.
 “It packs a surprising punch!”

 The Dyson Car+Boat has a fully sealed HEPA filtration system, and the battery can last for up to 50 minutes on a full charge.
 Because it’s handheld, it has a small dust cup that needs to be frequently emptied.
 It comes with three attachments, including a crevice tool and a combination tool for awkward spaces.